Ultraplot/ultraplot/docs/why.rst

-* All colormaps in UltraPlot are replaced with the :class:`~ultraplot.colors.ContinuousColormap` and :class:`~ultraplot.colors.DiscreteColormap` subclasses of `~matplotlib.colors.LinearSegmentedColormap` and `~matplotlib.colors.ListedColormap`.
+* All colormaps in UltraPlot are replaced with the :class:`~ultraplot.colors.ContinuousColormap` and :class:`~ultraplot.colors.DiscreteColormap` subclasses of :class:`~matplotlib.colors.LinearSegmentedColormap` and :class:`~matplotlib.colors.ListedColormap`.
   These classes include several useful features leveraged by the :ref:`constructor functions <why_constructor>` :class:`~ultraplot.constructor.Colormap` and :class:`~ultraplot.constructor.Cycle`.
 * The :class:`~ultraplot.constructor.Colormap` function can merge, truncate, and modify existing colormaps or generate brand new colormaps.
-It can also create new :class:`~ultraplot.colors.PerceptualColormap`\ s -- a type of `ultraplot.colors.ContinuousColormap` with linear transitions in the :ref:`perceptually uniform-like <ug_perceptual>` hue, saturation, and luminance channels rather then the red, blue, and green channels.
+It can also create new :class:`~ultraplot.colors.PerceptualColormap`\ s -- a type of :class:`~ultraplot.colors.ContinuousColormap` with linear transitions in the :ref:`perceptually uniform-like <ug_perceptual>` hue, saturation, and luminance channels rather then the red, blue, and green channels.
 * The :class:`~ultraplot.constructor.Cycle` function can make property cycles from